Ayin

 Ayin (also ayn or ain; transliterated ʿ) is the sixteenth letter of the Semitic scripts, including Phoenician ʿayin 𐤏, Hebrew ʿayin ע, Aramaic ʿē 𐡏, Syriac ʿē ܥ, and Arabic ʿayn ع (where it is sixteenth in abjadi order only).
 (Note: ﻉ comes eighteenth in the hijaʾi order of Arabic and twenty-first in the Persian alphabet.)
 It is related to the Ancient North Arabian 𐪒, South Arabian 𐩲, and Ge'ez ዐ.

 The letter represents a voiced pharyngeal fricative or a similarly articulated consonant.
 In some Semitic languages and dialects, the phonetic value of the letter has changed, or the phoneme has been lost altogether.
 In the revived Modern Hebrew it is reduced to a glottal stop or is omitted entirely, in part due to Ashkenazi European influence and their difficulty in pronouncing the consonant.

 The Phoenician letter is the origin of the Greek, Latin and Cyrillic letters O, O and O. It is also the origin of the Armenian letters Ո and Օ.

 The Arabic character is the origin of the Latin-script letter Ƹ.

 Origins

-The letter name is derived from the Proto-Sinaitic letter *ʿayn- "eye", and the Phoenician letter had the shape of a circle or oval, clearly representing an eye, perhaps ultimately derived from the ı͗r hieroglyph 𓁹 (Gardiner D4).
+The letter name is derived from the Proto-Sinaitic letter *ʿayn- "eye" (as in Biblical Hebrew עַיִן (ayn) 'eye'), and the Phoenician letter had the shape of a circle or oval, clearly representing an eye, perhaps ultimately derived from the ı͗r hieroglyph 𓁹 (Gardiner D4).

+The Phoenician letter gave rise to the Greek Ο, Latin O, and Cyrillic О, all representing vowels.
+It is also gave rise to the Greek letter omega as well as its Cyrillic counterpart.
+The sound represented by ayin is common to much of the Afroasiatic language family, such as in the Egyptian language, the Cushitic languages and the Semitic languages.